Gera1313/4-Code-Quiz/README.md

 The question and option cards
 ![The question and option cards'](./Assets/Images/Card.png)

 Unfortunately there are some errors I could not figure out in time and it is missing some features that I could not add in time.
+Will work on this in the future when I have free time.

 URL to the deployed site:
 [Quiz Game URL]